 The EU’s goods and services schedules of commitments have still not yet been certified in the WTO for the enlargements up to the present 28 member states.

-British International Trade Minister Greg Hands has now confirmed that work on the UK’s schedules “will be based on the most recent certified EU schedules, which is EU–25 for goods, and EC–12 for services.
+Then-International Trade Minister Greg Hands had earlier confirmed that the proposed UK schedules would “be based on the most recent certified EU schedules, which is EU–25 for goods, and EC–12 for services.
 Since the schedules were certified the EU has entered into further WTO obligations, which we will also seek to replicate in our schedules.”

-How this might be done for goods (particularly agricultural products) is discussed in several other articles in this blog.
+How this was done for goods (particularly agricultural products) is discussed in several other articles in this blog.